 […] The promised crackdown has not materialised.
 In far too many cases, rank and file police officers and prosecutors often do not recognise some of the forms of antisemitism, or fail to take it seriously.
 Officers and prosecutors are not being given sufficient training or oversight.

 The results speak for themselves.
 Antisemitic crime is climbing fast, violence against Jews is soaring, and the police response is gradually getting worse.
 If Britain is to escape the fate of other European countries, where antisemitism and extremism are rife and Jews are leaving in their thousands, we must train our frontline police officers and prosecutors, and properly oversee them.

 As I have done in the past, I draw your attention to my Family History pages where I have recorded the history of my family during the Shoah, especially the murder of my mother’s three brothers, David, Elchanan and Uri Strauss HY’D, in Sobibor.

-But to conclude on a slightly less somber note, here is our revenge: one of our family members in the uniform of the IDF, standing with a Sefer Torah outside Auschwitz on an army March of the Living last year:
+But to conclude on a slightly less somber note, here is our revenge: our son-in-law in the uniform of the IDF, standing with a Sefer Torah outside Auschwitz on an army March of the Living last year: